bitwarden/help/_articles/organizations/deploying-bitwarden-as-a-msp.md

 hidden: false
 tags: [tutorial]
 ---
+If you are looking for information about the Bitwarden Partner Program, look no further.
+Bitwarden supports a reseller and managed service provider (MSP) model.
+You can get started right away (no formal agreement needs to be signed).

-Today, Bitwarden supports a reseller and managed service provider (MSP) model.
-This article details one recommended configuration to set partners and their customers up for success.
+This article details one recommended configuration to set partners and their customers up for success, as well as addresses some common questions about our Partner Program.

 ## Create an Organization
 Bitwarden Organizations are used for sharing items across multiple users.